When kids have

-dyspraxia, it’s important to talk with his teacher about it.
-Understanding what your child struggles with allows the teacher to find ways for your child to be successful in the classroom.
+, it’s important to talk with their teachers about it.
+Understanding what your child struggles with will allow teachers to find ways for your child to be successful in the classroom.
 These tips can help guide the conversation.

-1. Meet with the teacher as early as possible.
+1. Meet with teachers as early as possible.

 The best time to have a conversation about dyspraxia is right before or right after the school year begins.
-That allows the teacher to consider strategies to use from the start.
+That allows teachers to consider strategies to use from the start.
 (Don’t hesitate to request a meeting at any time, however.)

-Many teachers either haven’t heard of dyspraxia, or they know very little about it.
+Many teachers either haven’t heard of dyspraxia or know very little about it.
 Be prepared to provide a lot of information.
 Consider printing out information about dyspraxia and

 3. Suggest strategies that work well for your child.

-Be sure to get the teacher’s input, too.
-Ask if she’s had a child with dyspraxia in class before, and whether she used any strategies that she found helpful.
+Be sure to get input from teachers, too.
+Ask if they’ve had a child with dyspraxia in class before, and whether they know any helpful strategies.

 4. Talk about how dyspraxia can affect gross and fine motor skills.

-The more your child’s teacher knows about his specific challenges, the better able she’ll be to support him in class.
-She’ll also be able to show that she understands why certain things are hard for him.
+The more teachers know about a child’s specific challenges, the better they’ll be able to offer support.
+They’ll also be able to show that they understand why certain things are hard for your child.

-gross motor skills make it hard for him to stay in line or imitate moves for sports.
+make it hard for your child to stay in line or imitate moves for sports.
 Trouble with

-fine motor skills might impact his ability to pick up small items or draw.
-It could also affect his handwriting.
+might impact the ability to pick up small items or draw.
+It could also affect handwriting.

 5. Describe how dyspraxia can affect speech.

-Poor motor planning can impact more than just fine and gross motor skills.
-It can also affect speaking.
-So if your child with dyspraxia has trouble with speech, it’s important for the teacher to understand why.
+Poor motor planning can also affect speaking.
+If your child with dyspraxia has trouble with speech, it’s important for the teacher to understand why.

-Explain that it’s a challenge for your child to get the muscles of his mouth, tongue and voice box to work together.
-That can impact his ability to form accurate sounds and pronounce words properly.
+Explain that it’s a challenge for your child to get the muscles of the mouth, tongue, and voice box to work together.
+That can impact your child’s ability to form accurate sounds and pronounce words properly.

 6. Explain that dyspraxia can affect body position.

-Knowing where your body is in space can be difficult for kids with dyspraxia.
-A child may understand that his feet have to be under his desk.
-But he might think they’re in the right place when they’re actually in the aisle.
+Kids with dyspraxia can have a hard time knowing where their body is in space.
+They may understand that their feet have to be under their desk.
+But they might think their feet are in the right place when they’re actually in the aisle.

-If this is the case with your child, explain that if your child seems unable to control his body position, it’s because of his dyspraxia.
+If this is the case with your child, you can explain to teachers that it’s part of dyspraxia.

-7. Ask the teacher to avoid saying certain things to your child.
+7. Ask teachers to avoid saying certain things to your child.

-Let the teacher know that saying things like “Just try harder” and “Don’t worry, this will be easy” probably won’t encourage your child.
+Let teachers know that saying things like “Just try harder” and “Don’t worry, this will be easy” probably won’t encourage your child.
 In fact,

-Being “real” and supportive works better.
-Ask the teacher to try saying things like “I know this can be tough, but together we’ll find a way for you to do it.”
+Being supportive works better.
+Ask teachers to try saying things like “I know this can be tough, but together we’ll find a way for you to do it.”

 8. Explain that dyspraxia can be very frustrating.

-Your child knows what he needs to do, and he wants to do it.
-But his body has trouble following through on what his brain tells it to do.
-Talk to the teacher about the frustration your child sometimes feels because of that.
+Kids with dyspraxia know what they need to do, and they want to do it as much as any other child.
+But it’s hard when the body has trouble following through on what the brain tells it to do.
+Talk to teachers about the frustration your child sometimes feels because of that.

-The more the teacher understands about your child, and about dyspraxia, the more she’ll be able to support him at school.
-And knowing his teacher “gets” him can make it easier for your child to
+The more teachers understand about your child, and about dyspraxia, the more they’ll be able to support your child at school.
+And when kids know that their teachers “get” them, it can be easier for them to

-It’s important for the teacher to understand your child’s struggles.
-But she needs to know about his
+It’s important for teachers to understand your child’s struggles.
+But they need to know about your child’s

-interests as well.
-Having that information helps her know what can motivate him.
-It allows her to come up with strategies that use his strengths to work through challenges.
+as well.
+Having that information can help them motivate your child.
+It also allows them to come up with strategies that use your child’s strengths to work through challenges.